 Biometric sensors can also measure speed, acceleration levels, and distance traveled.
 When monitoring muscle activity, biometric sensors provide real-time data.
 This would be critical when determining the status of a soldier in the field.

 Sensors like capacitive touch and force-sensitive resistors can be added to military devices to make the product more ideal for the environment.
-Capacitive touch is usually attached to device instead of being implemented into a wearable.
+Capacitive touch is usually attached to a device instead of being implemented into a wearable.

 Force sensing resistors (FSRs) can be added to the insoles of boots to track how effectively the person can run.
 It can also locate the muscles in the feet that get the most strain.
 By monitoring the strained muscles with FSRs, injuries can be avoided with proper training to eliminate any strain.